 4 - Timing Differences in Revenue Recognition Accounting practices in the US dictate that certain types of revenue are recognized over a period of time that may extend beyond a year.
 This is common amongst subscription services or products that include subscription service components.
 In such cases, Trefis may show higher reported historical revenues than what the company reports since Trefis is focused on the cash received rather than how that cash is recognized for tax or accounting purposes

 5 - Revision of Historicals Occasionally companies revise their historical figures based on new information, new accounting standards or reorganizations of reporting segments.
 Trefis typically uses the most recently reported information regarding the figures for any historical year.
 A discrepancy between Trefis historicals and the company actuals that you are comparing to may be due to this difference in revision of historicals.

 Trefis currently does not provide quarterly breakdown of historicals or forecasts.

 Where are the Trefis EPS forecasts for a company?

-Currently we do not show Earnings per Share (EPS) forecasts.
-Trefis is focused on the free cash flow a company generates for valuation purposes and not US GAAP EPS.
+Earnings per Share (EPS) forecasts are provided only to Institutional subscribers.
+For other users, Trefis is focused on the free cash flow a company generates for valuation purposes and not US GAAP EPS.